 A sourdough starter is a wild yeast that is used to leaven sourdough bread.
 I use a brown rice gluten-free sourdough starter and I love baking my own gluten-free vegan sourdough bread!

 All you need to make a starter is flour, water, and a little patience.
 Then, you can use it in bread or recipes like this one!
-Or you can make sourdough pancakes, pizza dough, or even chocolate chip cookies!
-For hamburgers, you can check out my gluten-free dinner rolls or fermented hamburger buns.
+Or you can make sourdough discard pancakes, sourdough pizza dough, or even chocolate chip cookies with discard!
+For hamburgers, you can check out my gluten-free sourdough dinner rolls or fermented hamburger buns.

 New to gluten-free sourdough?
 Watch my 16-minute video tutorial for beginners!